You are thinking about getting a new Video Editing Workstation / PC or want to upgrade your existing one.

-So, while keeping this in mind, here it is, the recommended amounts of RAM you should target, when building a new system / upgrade for specific Video Editing projects and use cases:
+Keep all of the above in mind when reading the following: The recommended amount of RAM you should target, when building a new system / upgrade for specific Video Editing projects and use cases:

 How much RAM

-64GB or more: This is recommended if you are editing 8K footage in 10bit or more and rely heavily on having several RAM hogging Programs open at once such as After Effects.
+- 64GB or more: This is recommended if you are editing 8K footage in 10bit or more and rely heavily on having several RAM-hogging Programs open at once such as After Effects or Cinema 4D.

-Now, you can usually make ends meet with less than recommended, but it’s all about ease of use and not having to worry about your RAM all the time, right?
-So give it a good buffer zone there and make sure you have a bit more than minimally needed, if you value your time and efficiency.
+Now, you can usually make ends meet with less than recommended, but again, it’s all about ease of use and not having to worry about your RAM all the time, right?
+So give it a good buffer zone there and make sure you have a bit more than minimally needed.

-Since RAM is unfortunately quite expensive nowadays you might want to settle for less, but be reade to upgrade in the future when prices come down.
+Since RAM is unfortunately quite expensive currently, you might want to settle for less, but be ready to upgrade in the future when prices come down.
 I’ll get into Future-Proofness down below.

 Video Editing Rendering Speed

 A word on speed: RAM doesn’t really affect the Rendering speed of your Projects all that much, unless you don’t have enough and the OS has to use swap to disk.

-Your CPU and GPU are responsible for calculating your effects, color adjustments, layer blends and video output compression.
-So don’t necessarily expect a huge performance boost when you buy lots and lots of RAM.
+Your CPU and GPU are responsible for calculating your effects, color adjustments, layer blends and video output compression and mainly responsible for your Video-Editing-Speed, Program-responsiveness and Rendering-Speeds.

-Having RAM run in single, dual, quad channel configurations and the like is sometimes discussed as means of improving overall Speed, but speed differences between single/dual/quad Channel Configurations usually are within the margin of error, around 1 – 3%.
+Having RAM run in single, dual, quad channel configurations and the like is sometimes discussed as means of improving overall speed, but differences usually are within the margin of error, around 1 – 3%.